section-engineering-education/engineering-education/articles/create-a-node-cli/index.md

 The commands used in CLI applications often come with other options or flags.
 They extend the functionality of the application like in the example above.
 A common application of options is when asking for user input which determines the output of the application.

-Node.js comes with an inbuilt app interface for the process module called **process.argv**.
+Node.js comes with an in-built app interface for the process module called **process.argv**.
 It takes in the arguments passed, invokes a method and returns an array with all the arguments passed into the main process.

-Using _process.arg_ might be tedious and not beginner friendly. we will use [yargs](https://www.npmjs.com/package/yargs) to help us process the options.
+Using _process.arg_ might be tedious and not beginner friendly.
+So we will use [yargs](https://www.npmjs.com/package/yargs) to help us process the options.

 Yargs offers a lot of options that make it very powerful and widely used.
 Some of them include `.command()`, `.help()`, `.example()`, `.usage()` and others.
-To read more on the different capabilities of the options in the yargs [docs](https://github.com/yargs/yargs).
+To read more on the different capabilities of the options see the yargs [docs](https://github.com/yargs/yargs).

 We will be making use of the command option to allow us to invoke a function when the set command is triggered.
 The syntax for this is: